Multiple DUI Convictions

 - Don’t tell them that you are drunk

-- Politely refuse to make any statements before you have Pittsburgh DUI Lawyer by your side
+- Politely refuse to make any statements before you have a DUI Lawyer in Pittsburgh by your side

-An experienced Pittsburgh DUI Lawyer is well versed in the State and Federal Laws related DUI and would defend you passionately.
-He/she will discredit all the information that have been presented against you and would ensure that your rights are protected by the court.
+An experienced DUI Lawyer is well versed in the State and Federal Laws related DUI and would defend you passionately.
+He/she will discredit all the information that have been presented against you and would ensure that your rights are protected by the court so that you can try to avoid multiple DUI convictions.
 Your attorney would suggest to you the best course of legal action with regards to your case.